microsoft/TypeScript-Handbook/pages/declaration files/Publishing.md

 ....
 ```

-Make sure to revisit the [Consuming dependencies](./Library Structures.md#consuming-dependencies) section for more infromation.
+Make sure to revisit the [Consuming dependencies](./Library Structures.md#consuming-dependencies) section for more information.

 ### Bundling dependent declarations